mapillary/OpenSfM/doc/source/annotation_tool.rst

 - Start from a dataset containing more than one reconstruction in ``reconstruction.json``.

 - Launch the tool:
-    - If the two reconstructions come from different sequences, lauch as usual.
+    - If the two reconstructions come from different sequences, launch as usual.
     - If the two reconstructions come from the same sequence, launch using the ``--group-by-reconstruction`` argument.
       This will split the images into two windows, one for each reconstruction.